Knowledge Hub

 Keep it short: background, current direction, relevant strengths and why the role fits.
 The answer should feel like a clear professional introduction.

-Be honest, then explain how you would find out.
-Employers often value your thinking process more than a perfect memorized answer.
+Be honest, then explain how a candidate would find out.
+Employers often value a candidate's reasoning process more than a perfect memorized answer.

 How to choose between certification and portfolio